cloudfoundry-community/swift-buildpack/README.md

-Apple Swift buildpack for Cloud Foundry
+Swift buildpack for Bluemix (**WORK IN PROGRESS / NOT READY TO BE USED YET**)
 =======================================

-This is a Cloud Foundry/Heroku buildpack for Swift app, powered by SPM (Swift Package Manager).
-It can be used on any Cloud Foundry, and administrators can upload an online (fetch assets from Internet) or offline (is bundled with buildpack assets) variation.
+This is the Bluemix buildpack for Swift applications, powered by SPM (Swift Package Manager).
+It can be used on any Cloud Foundry environment, and administrators can upload an online (fetch assets from Internet) or offline (is bundled with buildpack assets) variation.

-Check out a [helloworld](https://github.com/kylef/Curassow-example-helloworld) for a fully working example that can be deployed to any Cloud Foundry.
+Check out [BluePic](https://github.com/IBM-Swift/BluePic), a sample application with a Kitura-based server that can be deployed to Bluemix.

 Usage
 -----